MileHacker Logo

 Local Interactions

-When interacting with locals, a polite and patient approach generally works best.
-A smile plus some Arabic phrases smooth over communication issues.
+When engaging with local people, a polite and patient approach generally works best.
+A smile and a few Arabic phrases smooth over communication issues.

 Accessibility Information